peter88213/timeline-view-tk/docs/help/index.md

 :   This sets the scale and moves the timeline, so that all sections
     with valid or substituted date/time information fit into the window.

-### \"Substitutions\" menu

-Use 00:00 for missing times

-:   -   If ticked, \"00:00\" is used as display time for sections
-        without time information.
-This does not affect the section properties.
-    -   If unticked, sections without time information are not displayed.

 ### \"Cascading\" menu